[Authored by: Kim Hoogeveen, PhD]

 What leadership should a CEO expect to see from a great HR department?
 They should expect ideas and initiatives regarding:

-- How compensation could be more effective and equitable
+- Ideas as to how compensation can be more effective and equitable

-- New perks that will build loyalty and appreciation from employees
+- Suggestions for creative perks that build employee loyalty and appreciation

 - Employee-friendly benefit operations